Exquisite Cretan Grape Spoon Sweet

 They can be combined with more distinct tastes such as cinnamon or clove, or they can be flavored with subtle aromas, such as essential oils from flowers and citrus.
 In this terrain, imagination is the limit

-Some regions are known for the delicate spoon sweets made with flower petals, such as rose spoon sweet, and even vegetables, such as carrots, baby eggplants and cherry tomatoes.
+Some regions are known for delicate spoon sweets made with flower petals, such as rose spoon sweets, and even vegetables, such as carrots, baby eggplants, and cherry tomatoes.
 Wikipedia explains more details than I do, here.

 Grape Spoon Sweet Recipe